DJDanl/cpp-docs.pt-br/docs/standard-library/valarray-class.md

 ### <a name="parameters"></a>Parâmetros

-*right*
+*right*<br/>
 O valor que indica a quantidade de deslocamentos para a direita ou a valarray cujos elementos indicam a quantidade elemento a elemento dos deslocamentos para a direita.

 ### <a name="return-value"></a>Valor de retorno